 Management & Advisory Board

-Nikolaus Ziegert (born 1959) was born in Bremen and came to Berlin in 1983 to study biology in order to become a teacher.
+Nikolaus Ziegert (*1959) was born in Bremen and came to Berlin in 1983 to study biology in order to become a teacher.
 During his studies he discovered his commercial talent.
 Since 1985, he has devoted himself to the subject of real estate, especially owner-occupied condominiums in Berlin.
 The idea back then was that Berliners should feel even more at home in their city despite the supposedly uncertain political status.
-Over the course of the various market cycles, Ziegert has built up the largest distribution of condominiums in Berlin over the course of 30 years.
+Over the course of the various market cycles, Ziegert has built up the largest distribution of condominiums in Berlin within 30 years and newly positioned itself as the ZIEGERT Group (https://ziegert-group.com/).

-Today, the Ziegert Group offers services that go far beyond the marketing spectrum, such as a furnishing service and financing brokerage.
-In addition, he established a foundation for affordable housing with which he wants to support the creation of property in the lower price segment in Berlin.
+He also established a foundation for affordable housing, with which he wants to support the creation of property in the lower price segment in Berlin.

 Chief Executive Officer